ladobarnovi/ravel-vst/README.md

-swing, per-step velocity, polyphony and poly mode, per-step Spread — that a step's value is the floor of its window rather than its middle, that the ceiling is clamped into the range, and that the same timeline draws the same pitches whatever the block size — the Mix CC and each lane's own CC tap (including that the two Offsets stay out of each other's way), and the continuous-pitch path — including that note number plus pitch bend reconstructs the intended fractional pitch, that non-12 EDO scales land where the tuning says, and that the bend range is actually transmitted.
+swing, per-step velocity, polyphony and poly mode, per-step Spread — that a step's value is the floor of its window rather than its middle, that the ceiling is clamped into the range, and that the same timeline draws the same pitches whatever the block size — the Mix CC and each lane's own CC tap (that the Offsets stay out of each other's way, and that a lane's own scales the step into the headroom above its floor rather than adding and clamping the pattern's top flat), and the continuous-pitch path — including that note number plus pitch bend reconstructs the intended fractional pitch, that non-12 EDO scales land where the tuning says, and that the bend range is actually transmitted.

 `Tests/ProcessorTests.cpp` (145 checks) drives the real `RavelAudioProcessor::processBlock`
 through a mock playhead.
 This covers the layer where the plugin could compile, load and still